 > Seth Rollins has had one of the most roller coaster rides of a year as I can imagine; defeating Lesnar last year and being the most beloved good guy, which slowly turned to storyline resentment, before real-world twitter feuds made him unbearable.
 He turned to be a bad guy, but unfortunately, so it seemed, as antoher faux-Shield leader, but once that finally came into its own, and his Joseph Seed style messiah complex has really made him into a great character

 Should you watch this event: This was always going to be a struggle, as the live crowd is one of the best parts of a Wrestlemania show and this was, of course, not going to be that.
-That said, good matches will always be good, with or without a response, and the way WWE is finally embracing some pre-tapes, such as tonight’s Boneyard match.
+That said, good matches will always be good, with or without a response, and the way WWE is finally embracing some pre-tapes, such as tonight’s Boneyard match is a welcome change.
 The ladder match, Owens/Rollins and the Boneyard main event were all good or great, and worth your time.